Resource-Efficient Synthesis of Sparse Quantum States: Conclusion

 \section{Conclusion}

-We presented in this paper a resource-efficient algorithm to prepare an arbitrary sparse state.
-Of the many metrics considered, our particular focus is the number of non-Clifford gates and the circuit depth.
-We show that the number of Clifford gates is linear in the sparsity $s$, i.e., $\mathcal O(s)$; this is optimal for small sparsity, i.e., $s = \mathcal{O}(n)$.
-Similarly, we also show that the circuit depth is linear in both sparsity $s$ and the number of qubits $n$, i.e., $\mathcal{O}(s+\max\{s,n\})$; this is also optimal for small sparsity, i.e., $s = \mathcal{O}(n)$, where no ancillary qubit is required.
+We presented in this paper several resource-efficient algorithms to prepare an arbitrary sparse state, either in the exact setting (with access to arbitrary-angled rotations), or in the fault-tolerant regime by compiling down to Clifford+T. Of the many metrics considered, our particular focus was the number of non-Clifford gates and the circuit depth.
+In the ideal setting, we showed that the number of non-Clifford gates is linear in the sparsity $s$, i.e., $\mathcal O(s)$, and that the circuit depth is linear in both sparsity $s$ and the number of qubits $n$, i.e., $\mathcal{O}(s+n)$.
+In the Clifford+T approximated setting, we provided several constructions whose depth and T-count vary depending on the number of ancillae used.
+The most T-wise optimised construction yields $\mathcal O\left(\sqrt{s\log_2(1/\epsilon)}+\log_2(1/\epsilon)\right)$ T-count, which is on par with the optimality result from~\cite{Gosset2025Preparation} for full-state preparation, and which we hence conjecture to be optimal for sparse states.

 Our sparse state construction is divided into two separate tasks, i.e., (1) the generation of sparse state coefficients via the weighted W-state, and (2) the rearrangement of classical basis states of $W$-state via classically reversible circuits.
-Through this separation of tasks, we can study both tasks independently, and come up with improvements and optimizations of resources that are specific to each task.
+Through this separation of tasks, we managed to study both tasks independently, and came up with improvements and optimizations of resources that are specific to each task.
 The tree-based approach of the $W$-state preparation is well suited for many architectures, although the choice of the tree can be optimised on a case-by-case basis e.g.~to reduce the non-Clifford+T gate count.
 This particular question can be reduced to a \emph{decision problem}, which we conjecture to be \textbf{NP-hard} due to its proximity with combinatorial optimization problems, especially the \emph{partition problem}, which itself is \textbf{NP-complete}.
 On the other hand, the classically reversible part has been optimized here for non-Clifford gate count and depth, but assuming an all-to-all dependency of the architecture.
 It may be possible to adapt the algorithm to take specific architectures into account, so that they are as resource-efficient as those of the all-to-all dependency architecture.